Two-dimensional, homogeneous, isotropic fluid turbulence with polymer additives: Model and Numerical Methods

-We have developed a parallel MPI code for our DNS, which uses periodic boundary conditions because we study homogeneous, isotropic, turbulence; our square simulation domain has side ${\mathbb L}=2\pi$ and $N^2$ collocation points.
-We use a fourth-order, Runge-Kutta scheme, with time step $\delta t$, for time marching and an explicit, fourth-order, central-finite-difference scheme in space and the Kurganov-Tadmor (KT) shock-capturing scheme~\cite{kur00} for the advection term in Eq.~(\ref{FENE}); the KT scheme (see Eq.
+We use periodic boundary conditions, a square simulation domain with side ${\mathbb L}=2\pi$ and $N^2$ collocation points, a fourth-order, Runge-Kutta scheme, with time step $\delta t$, for time marching, an explicit, fourth-order, central-finite-difference scheme in space, and the Kurganov-Tadmor (KT) shock-capturing scheme~\cite{kur00} for the advection term in Eq.~(\ref{FENE}); the KT scheme (Eq.
 (7) of Ref.~\cite{perlekar10}) resolves sharp gradients in ${\cal C}_{\beta\gamma}$ and thus minimizes dispersion errors, which increase with $L$ and $\tau_P$.
 We solve Eq.~(\ref{poisson}) in Fourier space by using the FFTW library~\cite{fftw}.
-We choose $\delta t \simeq 5 \times 10^{-4} ~{\rm to}~ 5 \times 10^{-5}$ so that $r_P$ does not become larger than $L$.
-Table~\ref{table:para} lists the parameters we use.
-We preserve the symmetric-positive-definite (SPD) nature of $\cal C$ at all times by adapting to 2D the Cholesky-decomposition scheme of Refs.~\cite{vai03,perlekar06,perlekar10}.
-In particular, we define ${\cal J} \equiv f(r_P) {\cal C}$, so Eq.~(\ref{FENE}) becomes
+We choose $\delta t \simeq 10^{-3} ~{\rm to}~ 5 \times 10^{-5}$ so that $r_P$ does not become larger than $L$ (Table~\ref{table:para}).
+We preserve the symmetric-positive-definite (SPD) nature of $\cal C$ by adapting to 2D the Cholesky-decomposition scheme of Refs.~\cite{vai03,perlekar06,perlekar10}: We define ${\cal J} \equiv f(r_P) {\cal C}$, so Eq.~(\ref{FENE}) becomes

 where $s=(L^2 -2+ j^2)/(\tau_P L^2)$, $q=[d/(L^2 -2)-(L^2 -2+ j^2)(j^2 -2)/(\tau_P L^2(L^2 -2))]$, $j^2\equiv Tr({\cal J})$, and $d = Tr[ {\cal J}. (\nabla{\bf u}) + (\nabla{\bf u})^T .{\cal J}].$ Given that ${\cal C}$ and hence ${\cal J}$ are SPD matrices, we can write ${\cal J}= {\cal LL}^T$, where ${\cal L}$ is a lower-triangular matrix with elements $\ell_{ij}$, such that $\ell_{ij}=0$ for $j>i$; Eq.\eqref{conj} now yields $(1\le i \le2$ and $ \Gamma_{ij}\equiv \partial_i u_j )$